-This training should cover the additional, specific needs of the drivers who will be operating on the manoeuvring area.
+This training should cover the additional specific needs of the drivers who will be operating on the manoeuvring area.
 A driver is granted the right to operate unescorted on the manoeuvring area subject to the:

-- (i) provisions of AMC3 ADR.OPS.B.024(b) and ADR.OPS.B.024(a)(4); - (ii) successful completion of the general driving training programme; and - (iii) successful completion of the manoeuvring area training programme. - (b) Each of the above-mentioned training programmes (general driving training programme and manoeuvring area training programme) should consist of the following parts: - (1) Theoretical training
+- provisions of ADR.OPS.B.024(a)(4) and AMC3 ADR.OPS.B.024(b); - (ii) successful completion of the general driving training programme; and - (iii) successful completion of the manoeuvring area training programme. - (b) Each of the above-mentioned training programmes (general driving training programme and manoeuvring area training programme) should consist of the following parts: - (1) Theoretical training